Please be aware that Curse of the Twins also known as Twins of Evil, is copyrighted in the Library of Congress .

 Damien tried to pull him away, and a couple other people tried to help.

 The electricity shut off, along with the jazz music.
 Angry shouts near the pinball machine could be heard, and the sound of a glass breaking.
 Someone farted loudly.
-Someone giggled.
+Someone else giggled.

 From somewhere in the darkness, an unseen stranger